Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Clinical picture

-A constant manifestation of the radicular syndrome is pain of varying intensity, which occurs at the site of infringement of the neurovascular bundle and in other parts of the body along the innervation of the affected nerve.
+A constant manifestation of radicular syndrome is pain of varying intensity, which occurs at the site of infringement of the neurovascular bundle and in other parts of the body along the innervation of the affected nerve.

 On the MRI image, arrows indicate pathological changes in the intervertebral discs in the lumbar region